 This is the initial bridge crossing the moat to the fort entrance.
 Surrounded by an 8-foot deep moat, its width was 32-38 feet.
 The waters of the Savannah River filled it, controlled using tidal gates.
 It was the first line of defense.
 Crossing the footbridge, it connects the demilune before reaching the drawbridge and the sallyport entrance at the Gorge Wall (western rear of the fort).
 The addition of earthen fortifications of the demilune in 1872 houses tunnels leading to multiple powder magazines.
 During the Civil War, the demilune was flat and included gun platforms, kitchens, mess rooms, storage areas and a guardhouse.

-The Southwest wall saw the most devastation.
-Outside the fort, you can see the breached corner evidence of the shelling.
-The southeast angle breach was repaired in 1862 with bright-red brick, replacing the original brown brick and showing damage from the siege mortars.
-Most of the cannon balls and projectiles embedded in the stone of the southeastern wall facing Tybee are still visible today.
+The southwest wall saw the most devastation.
+Outside the fort, you can see the breached corner, evidence of the shelling.
+In 1862, crews repaired the southeast angle breach using bright-red brick, replacing the original brown brick.
+This vivid patchwork still clearly shows where the siege mortars struck.
+Most of the cannonballs and projectiles embedded in the stone of the southeastern wall facing Tybee are still visible today.

 As part of Pulaski’s construction, they established a small cemetery alongside the demilune moat.
 Soldiers, workers, and their families are buried at Fort Pulaski’s cemetery.
 In the past, Union soldiers and Confederate troops and those who built the fort and supported the garrisoned troops shared this land.

-What are the Best Outdoor Activities at Fort Pulaski
+What are the best outdoor activities at Fort Pulaski National Monument?

 Venture Down the North Pier Trail